Codeception/Codeception/docs/05-UnitTests.md

 ```

 Codeception has its own addon features to extend standard unit tests, so let's try them.
-We need different command to create Codeception-powered unit tests:
+We need different a command to create Codeception-powered unit tests:

 ```bash
 php codecept generate:test unit Example